sedovalx/gradle-aspectj-binary/README.md

 ### Available configuration

-  For now the `weaceClasses` task can be configured two parameters
+  For now the `weaceClasses` task can be configured with two parameters

       weaveClasses {
         source = '1.7'  // default value